waiting-for-dev/ergoterm.nvim/README.md

 - `on_close` - Called when the terminal window is closed.
 Receives the terminal instance as its only argument
 - `on_create` - Called when the terminal buffer is first created.
 Receives the terminal instance as its only argument
 - `on_focus` - Called when the terminal window gains focus.
 Receives the terminal instance as its only argument
+- `on_unfocus` - Called when the terminal window loses focus.
+Receives the terminal instance as its only argument
 - `on_job_exit` - Called when the terminal process exits.
 Receives the terminal instance, job ID, exit code, and event name
 - `on_job_stderr` - Called when the terminal process outputs to stderr.
 Receives the terminal instance, channel ID, data lines, and stream name
 - `on_job_stdout` - Called when the terminal process outputs to stdout.
 Receives the terminal instance, channel ID, data lines, and stream name